ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/java-gc-tuning/Example_application.md

 [2024-11-08T15:04:54.350+0000][0.759s][info][gc          ] GC(3) Pause Young (Allocation Failure) 139M->3M(494M) 3.699ms
 ```

-From these logs we can see how often the Young garbage collection is occuring, by how much of the Young segment is reduced and how long it takes.
-The results below will vary on your own system.
+These logs provide insights into the frequency, duration, and impact of Young garbage collection events.
+The results may vary depending on your system.

-- Frequency ~= Every 0.14s
+    - Frequency: ~ every 46 ms
-- Pause duration ~= 3.6ms
+    - Pause duration: ~ 3.6 ms
-- Reduction size ~= 139MB -> 3M
+    - Reduction size: ~ 139 MB (or 3M objects)

 This logging method has the benefit of being verbose but at the tradeoff of clarity.
 Furthermore, this method clearly isn't suitable for a running process which makes debugging a live environment slightly more challenging.